!!! Concerns all students in Logic, Linguistics and Computer Science !!!

 completed or in progress that demonstrates insight, creativity, and

 promise.
 No previously published papers should be submitted.
-All
+Note

 FORMAT OF SUBMISSION:

-Student authors should submit an anonymous extended abstract headed by
+Student authors should submit an anonymous full paper headed by the

-the paper title, not to exceed 5 pages in length exclusive of
+paper title, not to exceed 7 pages of length exclusive of references

-references and send a separate identification page (see below).
-Note
+and send a separate identification page (see below).
+Note that the

-that the length of the full papers will not be allowed to exceed 10
+length of the final version of the accepted papers will not be allowed

-pages.
-Since reviewing will be blind, the body of the abstract should
+to exceed 10 pages.
+Since reviewing will be blind, the body of the

-omit author names and addresses.
-Furthermore, self-references that
+abstract should omit author names and addresses.
+Furthermore,

-reveal the author's identity (e.g., "We previously showed (Smith,
+self-references that reveal the author's identity (e.g., "We

-submission, a plain ASCII text version of the identification page
+showed...".
+For any submission, a plain ASCII text version of the

-should be sent separately, using the following format:
+identification page should be sent separately, using the following

 Title: title of the submission